HZekriDEV/Voronoi-Delaunay/README.md

 To install the demo application, download or clone this repository and open the *Voronoi_Delaunay_App* folder.
 Then run the executable.
 Your machine may flag the application as unsafe.
 If so, just ignore the message and run as administrator.

 # Unity Instructions
 If you would like to use this code in your own Unity Project, just copy the *Diagram.cs* and *ConvexHull.cs* files into your project.
 Then add *Diagram.cs* to a Game Object and fill in the prefab references in the script window.
-Note: the *ConvexHull.cs* is a helper class used to complete the triangulation.
+Note: *ConvexHull.cs* is a helper class used to complete the triangulation.
 It uses the Graham Scan algorithm to do so.

 Point Prefab: Any Game Object or sprite to represent the input points\
 Line Material V: Line material for Voronoi edges\